vTrain: A Simulation Framework for Evaluating Cost-effective and Compute-optimal Large Language Model Training: Simulation and Validation Methodology

 We implemented \proposed on top of PyTorch 2.0.1~\cite{pytorch}.
 The profiling module is implemented using CUPTI provided by NVIDIA CUDA Toolkit 11.8~\cite{cupti} which is integrated into PyTorch as a C++ extension for Python.
 To model LLM training, we leverage the code base of Microsoft's Megatron-DeepSpeed~\cite{megatron_deepspeed} which fully supports 3D parallelism for training transformer-based LLMs.
 For validating \proposed's accuracy in predicting LLM's single-iteration training time, we separate our validation study into two parts, focusing on predicting the single-iteration training time over 1) a single-node containing $8$ GPUs and 2) multi-nodes containing 512 GPUs (all based on an NVIDIA A100 GPU).
 Below we discuss the details of our \proposed validation methodology.

 \textbf{Single-node training time validation.} For intra-node single-iteration training time validation, we perform the actual training of LLMs using a single AWS EC2 p4d GPU instance which contains 8 NVIDIA A100 GPUs connected over NVLink/NVSwitch~\cite{nvlink}.
 We collected 1,440 data points with various LLM model configurations and tensor/data/pipeline parallelization plans.
 NVIDIA's NCCL~\cite{nccl} is used to profile and model key communication primitives of LLM training whose communication data size ranges from 1 MB to 1024 MB.
-The measured single-iteration training times of these data points over the 8 GPU system are compared against the \proposed predicted training time, showing a mean absolute percentage error (MAPE) of 19.66\% with a coefficient of determination of 0.9587 (\fig{fig:validation_result}(a)).
+The measured single-iteration training times of these data points over the 8 GPU system are compared against the \proposed predicted training time, showing a mean absolute percentage error (MAPE) of 8.37\% with a coefficient of determination of 0.9896 (\fig{fig:validation_result}(a)).
+One of the primary causes of vTrain's single-node simulation error is rooted in how intra-node communication is modeled in our simulator.
+To model intra-node communication, vTrain profiles All-Reduce latencies while running NCCL primitives in an isolated environment.
+However, we observed that the latency of NCCL primitives during actual training is on average 30\% higher than those measured in an isolated setting, a phenomenon also reported in \cite{daydream}.
+Such discrepancy was especially more pronounced when tensor parallelism is employed.
+Specifically, \proposed underestimates the latencies of forward and backward passes of a tensor-parallel transformer layer because tensor parallelism exhibits more frequent All-Reduce operations (twice for each forward and backward passes of a transformer layer) than other parallelism strategies.
+Further improving \proposed to better accommodate such behavior for intra-node communication is left as future work.